Group Health Insurance for 20 Employees

 Participation, Waivers, and Eligibility at 20 Employees

-These details are important because the “best” plan on paper is not helpful if underwriting declines it or if it can’t be implemented cleanly.
+These details matter because the “best” plan on paper is not helpful if underwriting declines it or if it can’t be implemented cleanly.
+The right plan is one that is not only competitive but also installable and sustainable.

 Why Independent Plan Comparison Matters More at 20 Employees

-Independent comparison across carriers and funding structures is often what unlocks savings—because it allows the plan to be designed intentionally rather than accepted passively.
+Independent comparison across carriers and funding structures is often what unlocks savings because it allows the plan to be designed intentionally rather than accepted passively.
+Even when the “best” plan is still fully insured, the act of comparing can improve outcomes because it ensures the plan choice is based on fit and competitiveness rather than defaulting into the status quo.

 Compare Funding Options Side by Side